apache/opendal/core/src/docs/rfcs/3197_config.md

 let op: Operator = Operator::new(builder)?.finish();
 ```

 The benefit of builder is that it is type safe and easy to use.
 However, it is not flexible enough to configure services.
-Users will need to create a new builder for each service they want to configure and convert them from users input to builder's API one by one.
+Users must create a new builder for each service they wish to configure, translating user input into the API calls for each respective builder.

-Take one of our users real code as an example:
+Consider the following real-world example from one of our users:

 ```rust
 let mut builder = services::S3::default();